 After the foreclosure list is given to the newspaper for publication, property can be removed from the foreclosure list by paying the full tax and interest for taxes delinquent for three or more years, plus the 5% penalty.

 If you believe your property should not be part of the foreclosure process, you must file your reasons with the court within 30 days of publication.
 Judgement will be taken 30 days after the publication.

-Once the Judgment is granted by the circuit court the two-year redemption period begins.
-To redeem property from foreclosure during this period, all taxes and interest for all years included in the foreclosure, the 5 percent penalty, 9% interest, plus foreclosure fees must be paid in a lump sum; partial payments are not accepted.
+To redeem property from foreclosure during this period, all taxes and interest for all years included in the foreclosure, the 5% penalty, 9% interest, and foreclosure fees must be paid in a lump sum.
+Partial payments are not accepted.
 Only the following persons can redeem the property:

 Not later than one year before the redemption period expires, all persons with a legally recorded interest in the property are notified by regular and certified mail that the period of redemption will end.
 The tax collector is responsible for providing this notice.
 A title company will provide litigation reports to identify the lien holders to be notified.
 The actual cost of the report will be charged to the property.

 The taxpayer keeps possession of the property up to the time the tax collector deeds the property to the county.
 If the property is damaged or destroyed in any way during the period of redemption, it may be immediately acquired by the tax collector.

 At the end of the redemption period, the tax collector deeds the property to the county.
 All taxes are cancelled and the property is removed from the tax roll.
 The taxpayer's ownership rights are terminated at this point.
 The taxpayer may ask the County Commissioners to sell the property back at a private sale.
 The Board may do so, but does not have to.

 The property becomes part of the county's lands and can be sold at public auction to the highest bidder.
 Property foreclosed and deeded to the County is disposed of as surplus real estate.